vk-candpython/linux-locker-research/README.md

 4. If match → restore system (`destroy()`)
 5. If "exit" → power off
 6. Otherwise → wait 3 seconds and retry

+**What it presents:** The TTY lock screen — clears the terminal, prints the ASCII art banner, prompts for password with hidden input, verifies against SHA-256 hash.
+Correct password triggers system restoration.
+Wrong password shows nothing and waits 3 seconds.
+Typing "exit" powers off the machine.

 </details>